 Complainant

 Name:

 Address:

-City: State: Zip Code:
+City:

-Telephone Number: =
+Telephone Number:

-Person discriminated against ( f other than the complainan t)
+Person discriminated against (if other than Name:

-Name:

 Address:

-City: State: Zip Code:
+City:

-Telephone Number:
+Telephone Number: A31

-Were you discriminated agains at because of your:
+Were you discriminated against because of of your:

-□ Race ☐ National Origin
+🗖 National Ori □ National Origin

-□ Color □ Age 15 Teres
+Color □ Age

-□ Sex □ Disabi ☐ Disability
+□ Sex Disability

-Other
+□ Other

-Date and Time of Alleged Inci dent:
+Date and Time of Alleged Incident:

-involved and any MPO projec ts, plans or programs that n ou were discriminated against.
-Indicate who we may have led to the situation you are describin my witnesses.
-If more space is needed, please us g.
+Explain as clearly as possible what happened and how you were discriminated against.
+Indicate who was involved and any MPO projects, plans or programs that may have led to the situation you are describing.
+Be sure to include the names and contact information of any witnesses.
+If more space is needed, please use additional pages.

-=

--

-1

-n -

 Have you filed this complaint with any other federal, state or local agency or with any court?

-☐ Yes ☐ No
+□ Yes □ No

 If yes, check and identify all that apply:

-☐ Federal Agency
+Federal Agency

-☐ Federal Court
+Federal Court

-☐ State Agency
+□ State Agency

-☐ State Court
+State Court

-□ Local Agency
+Local Agency

 Please provide information for a contact person at the Agency or Court where the complaint was filed.

 Name:

 Address:

 City, State, & Zip Code:

 Telephone Number:

 Please sign below.
 You may attach any additional written materials or other information you believe is relevant to your complaint.

+Signature\\\\\

-Signature Date
+Date \\\\\